-Have you ever had the experience that when you want to connect your hard drive to PC via the USB 3.0 port, such as Western Digital for my passport and Seagate Backup Plus Desktop Drive, It is not recognized by the computer but shows in device manager under USB devices tab and there is a yellow exclamation next to it.
+Have you ever had the experience that when you want to connect your hard drive to PC via the USB 3.0 port, such as Western Digital for my passport and Seagate Backup Plus Desktop Drive, it is not recognized by the computer but shows in device manager under USB devices tab and there is a yellow exclamation next to it.
 To make things worse, it pops up that this hard drive is unrecognizable on Windows 10.

 Have tried many solutions to resolve this external hard drive not detected error?
 But your computer still fails to read the portable hard drive?

-Here this tutorial will teach you how to do when you encountered the USB 3.0 external hard drive is not working properly on Windows 10.
+This tutorial will teach you how to do when you encountered the USB 3.0 external hard drive is not working properly on Windows 10.
 It will at the very beginning tell you how to use Windows 10 troubleshooter to find where the problem with the external hard drive is, and then uninstall and reinstall the hard drive driver to avoid the driver issue with Windows 10.

 Solution 1: Check Hard Drive Hardware

-At the very beginning, you need to check if external hard drive you plugged in is physically fine.
+At the very beginning, you need to check if the external hard drive you plugged in is physically fine.